looma/Looma-II/README.md

     This GITHUB repository does not include the Looma "content" which is 64+GB, and growing, of media files used in Looma.
     For access to the content send requests to info at villagetechsolutions dot org.

-This is the Looma code developed by VillageTech Solutions (villagetechsolutions dot org).
+This is the Looma code developed by Looma Education Corporation (looma.education).
-It is copyright VTS, but licensed under Creative Commons (CC-BY-NC-SA).
+It is copyright Looma Education, but licensed under Creative Commons (CC-BY-NC-SA).

 The Looma interface can be viewed online at http://looma.website.

-Send comments and suggestions to info at villagetechsolutions dot org.
+Send comments and suggestions to info at looma dot education.

     To create your own full version of Looma, you need: